 - Attachment File Extension

-To see the complete set of data point options, scroll left or right on the tabs.
+To see all the available message data, scroll left or right on the tabs.

 Note: Long and unreadable attachment file names are truncated in spam filter tables.